pragati22-scaf/pragati2k22_website/content/_index.md

   <iframe width="800" height="450" src="https://www.youtube.com/embed/6i6aB6uvHu4?autoplay=0&loop=0&playlist=6i6aB6uvHu4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 image_left: true
 images:
-- images/pragati_gray_text_new.png
 show_action_link: true
 show_social_links: true
 subtitle: Venue -
 text_align_left: true
+title: |
-title: 5th Nov 2022
+  Pragati - 5th Nov
+  SCAF2K22
 type: home
 text: Pragati is a cultural extravaganza, that brings together the faculty, staff and students of SCTIMST, Trivandrum.
 True to its name, Pragati is much more than just a display of arts and talent.
 It stands for the prosperity and growth of the Sree Chitra as a community!
 ---